globalcitizen/lxc-gentoo/README.md

    vulnerability: http://bit.ly/T9CkqJ
  - Various contributed minor improvements around locking, indentation, shell syntax, etc.
- - Don't drop 'fowner' capability, as it breaks portage's ability to chown.
+ - Don't drop `CAP_FOWNER` capability, as it breaks portage's ability to chown.
- - Don't create /etc/init.d/net.eth0 unless DHCP
+ - Don't create `/etc/init.d/net.eth0` unless DHCP
    is specified.

 ___October 2012___
- - Migrate stage3 URL from 'arch' to 'subarch' basis, as per Gentoo Release Guidelines.
+ - Migrate stage3 URL from `ARCH` to `SUBARCH` basis, as per Gentoo Release Guidelines.

 ___September 2012___
  - Default network config has changed.
 Instead of assuming a bridge setup, we use simpler
-   'veth' based tunnels direct to the host, which now appear as 'guestname' in the host's interface list.
+   `veth` based tunnels direct to the host, which now appear as ''guestname'' in the host's interface list.
 (Also resolves an apparently outstanding bug related to random
    MAC assignment, see http://bit.ly/QWAkOy )
- - Generated guests now attempt to aggressively drop capabilities ('man 7 capabilities') in a bid to plug known security issues, also to pre-mount /proc and remove /sys for the same purpose.
+ - Generated guests now attempt to aggressively drop capabilities (`man 7 capabilities`) in a bid to plug known security issues, also to pre-mount `/proc` and remove `/sys` for the same purpose.
 (See also: http://bit.ly/SSDbY0 )
  - Add DHCP support
- - SSH setup code dropped as out of scope
+ - `sshd` setup code dropped as out of scope
  - More OpenRC related fixes for faster startup.
  - Various minor updates